 The report offers insights on drivers, restraints, and opportunities in the global renewable energy market.
-Steady rise in government initiatives, rise in demand from corporate buyers, and increase in awareness about environment safety drive growth in the global renewable energy market.
-However, high initial investment costs and lack of knowledge on the optimum use of renewable energy hinder growth in the industry.
+Steady rise in government initiatives, rising demand from corporate buyers, and an increase in awareness about environmental safety drive growth in the global renewable energy market.
+However, high initial investment costs and a lack of knowledge on the optimum use of renewable energy hinder growth in the industry.

 According to the report, the Indian renewable energy market is expected to grow at a CAGR of 4.9% from 2017 to 2025, generating nearly $90.52 billion in revenue by 2025.
 India will contribute 10.27% of share in the Asia-Pacific market by 2025.
 Around $42 billion has been invested in India’s renewable energy sector since 2014 and 11,788 MW of renewable energy capacity was added in FY2018.

 The commercial end-user segment in India is expected to register the highest CAGR of 5.7% during the forecast period.
 This segment garnered $14.43 billion in 2017 and is estimated to generate $22.43 billion by 2025.
-However, industrial & other end users contributed to the highest market share of 44.6% in 2017 and are expected to contribute the share of 45.3% in 2025.
-Reduction in cost and supportive government initiatives will drive the Indian market in coming years.
+However, industrial & other end users contributed the highest market share of 44.6% in 2017, which is expected to increase to 45.3% share by 2025.
+Reduction in cost and supportive government initiatives will drive the Indian market in the coming years.

 The report offers insights such as detailed analyses of business segments, product portfolio, business performance, and key strategies adopted by each market player.
 Market players analyzed in the research are General Electric (GE Power), Terra-Gen, LLC, ABB Ltd., CPFL Energia S.A., IHI Corporation, Tata Power, Mitsubishi Heavy Industry, Shenzhen Energy Group Co., Ltd., Alstom SA, and Enel Green Power S.P.A.